erdogant/clusteval/README.md

 See [LICENSE](LICENSE) for details.

 ### Donation
-* This package is created and maintained in my free time.
-If this package is usefull, you can show your <a href="https://erdogant.github.io/donate/?currency=USD&amount=5">gratitude</a> :) Thanks!
+* This work is created and maintained in my free time.
+If you wish to buy me a <a href="https://erdogant.github.io/donate/?currency=USD&amount=5">Coffee</a> for this work, it is very appreciated.